veeshanr/veeshanr.github.io/pages/research.md

 1. “Governing wind-power with Consent: Ostrom meets Buchanan.” (with Jamal Mamkhezri)
 2. “Coping Collectively: A test of Consumption Insurance Hypothesis." (with Mohammad Ali)
 3. “Social entrepreneurship and natural disasters: The Dhurmus Suntali Project.”
+4. “Resilience Thinking in development economics: A clash of traditions.”

 Note: * indicates dissertation chapters.